-In this blog, we’ll walk you through the steps on how to set up Google Ads for Mold Remediation Companies along with some tips on how you can get more new customers with this online advertising platform!
+In this article, we’ll walk you through the steps on how to set up Google Ads for Mold Remediation Companies, and how you can get more new customers with this online advertising platform!

 Here’s an example of what a mold remediation ad looks like on Google’s Search Results Page:

 Does Google Ads for mold remediation sound like a great idea?

 2. Why Google Ads for Mold Remediation?